CMSgov/design-system/rfcs/2021-10-icons-in-core-DS.md

 - Update any current DS component that is referencing an SVG in its CSS to use inlined icon components
   - This includes, but is not limited to: `Accordion`, `Alert`, `Dialog`, `Dropdown`, `StepList`, `UsaBanner`, `VerticalNav`
 - Create documentation for consuming applications.
-This should explain change and instruct on how application styles may be affected
+This should explain any changes and instruct on how application styles may be affected

 _**Note:** This phase will rely deeply on visual regression testing to ensure component styles translate correctly_